priambodop/FingerForLife/README.md

-repo-negro is a repo demo for heroku
+Finger For Life is a web-based game built for Thesis Purpose